tupakkatapa/nix-config/nixosConfigurations/vladof/services/blog-contents/posts/Netbooting NixOS.md

 date: "2024-03-27"
 ---

-Let's talk about NixOS for a second.
+In this blog post, we will go through the technical aspects of netbooting the NixOS operating system, motivated by our approach of netbooting all your devices regularly.

+Let's first have a few words just about NixOS, and other similar operating systems for that matter.
 It has a declarative configuration model: you create or edit a description of the desired configuration of your system, and then NixOS takes care of making it happen.
 This means that you are defining *what* the system should be like, not *how* it achieves that state.

 So, it is declarative programming.. [or is it?](https://youtu.be/TN25ghkfgQA?si=8iDYxKcA4dyNwoC0&t=2s)